 Commonly Overlooked Expenses

-According to the IRS, deductible medical expenses typically include payments made to medical practitioners, inpatient and nursing home care, prescription medications, medical equipment, and certain general health and nutrition costs.
+According to the IRS, deductible medical expenses typically include payments to medical practitioners, inpatient and nursing home care, prescription medications, medical equipment, and certain general health and nutrition costs.

 Tips for Organizing Receipts and Tracking Expenses Year-Round

 File receipts immediately: It is good practice to file your receipts and expenses away as soon as you receive them.
-Leaving them to grow in a pile on your counter is a surefire to lose documents and lose your motivation to sort them out.
+Leaving them to grow in a pile on your counter is a surefire way to lose documents and your motivation to sort them out.

 Organize receipts into categories: File them in categories such as medical, financial, real estate, and business to keep them organized and easy to find.